 |---|---|

-During the 2021-2022 academic year, Kent State University at Kent handed out 89 bachelor's degrees in family, consumer & human sciences.
-This is a decrease of 7% over the previous year when 96 degrees were handed out.
+During the most recent reporting year, Kent State University at Kent handed out 52 bachelor’s degrees in family, consumer & human sciences.

 | In State | Out of State | |